Noticing Midlife Change?Before Noticing Midlife Change?After

 Lighter skin tones tend to show wrinkles more visibly, while darker skin tones develop more hyperpigmentation.

-The visible symptoms of ageing skin include fine lines and wrinkles, hyperpigmentation, thinning and loss of volume, and dry skin.
+Visible symptoms of ageing skin include fine lines and wrinkles, hyperpigmentation, thinning and loss of volume, and dry skin.

-Ageing skin occurs through two mechanisms:
+Ageing skin occurs through dual mechanisms:

 Subtype Description Common Areas

-Intrinsic
+Intrinsic Ageing

 (chronological)